 Admission and Support

 Scientists interested in postdoctoral study should in the first instance contact the faculty member (or members) with whom they might wish to work.
 Postdoctoral fellows are supported from a variety of sources: some receive support through individual investigator's research grants; some receive stipends from training grants held by members of the Department; some are supported by individual fellowships.

-Research Positions in Active Vision, University of Rochester
+Research Positions in Attention and Active Vision

 We are looking for highly motivated candidates preferably with quantitative background and demonstrated interest in applying quantitative methods to neuroscience.
 Experience working in visual perception is preferred, though not a requirement.
 Experience with signal processing, Matlab, and C/C++ is desirable.